aka/ Spencer Library of Immortal Literature

 Alas, the actual cost of the service was more: members were required to pay the postage to and from the “Bureau of Research” for their submitted questions, and the contract required members to submit .25 cents with a coupon four times a year, to receive a “looseleaf extension service” supplement.
 Failure to send the .25 cents nullified the contract, and there were no refunds.
-FTC investigation revealed that there were more than 30 experienced salesmen in the field (many of them apparently women) selling the memberships, and that the “bureau of research” consisted of an elderly gentleman, name of Coumbe, paid $40 a week to answer questions, and mail out the looseleaf supplements.
+FTC investigation revealed that there were more than 30 experienced salesmen in the field (many of them apparently women) selling the memberships and that the “Bureau of Research” consisted of an elderly gentleman, the name of Coumbe, paid $40 a week to answer questions, and mail out the looseleaf supplements.
 The Times Encyclopedia and Gazetteer turned out to be printed from the plates of the previously published People’s Encyclopedia purchased in 1917 by Consolidated and only minimally updated.
 It was, apparently, full of errors, omissions, and other “glaring defects.”
 The FTC ordered Consolidated to cease and desist in their scheme, which the firm seemed to have done.
-Consolidated Book Publishers apparently persevered, and began publishing the Spencer Library in 1936, with the Spencer Press.
+Consolidated Book Publishers apparently persevered and began publishing the Spencer Library in 1936, with the Spencer Press.

 The Spencer Press seems to have consisted of one individual, Leonard S. Davidow, who “was president of the Berkshire News Company of Reading, Pa., from 1922 to 1938, when he moved to Chicago.
 There he became president and publisher of Consolidated Book Publishers” (source).

-The Spencer Library was, then, a collaboration between newspaperman Davidow, sometimes listed as a literary critic, and Consolidated (who could published the books).
+The Spencer Library was, then, a collaboration between newspaperman Davidow, sometimes listed as a literary critic, and Consolidated (who could publish the books).
 Within two years Davidow would move to Chicago and take over as president of Consolidated.

-The Spencer Library series were typical reprint classics with simple line-drawn illustrations bound to look more or less like what a typical middle-brow book buyer would think a fine book binding should look like.
+The Spencer Library series was typical reprint classics with simple line-drawn illustrations bound to look more or less like what a typical middle-brow book buyer would think a fine bookbinding should look like.
 The bindings were designed by Leonard Mounteney, a binding and book designer at the Cuneo Press, Chicago.
 The Cuneo Press printed at least some of the titles in the Spencer Library.
 Mounteney’s photograph is included on the rear jacket flap (see below).